General Motors 60° V6 engine: Generation II

 The second generation, still 2837 cc, was introduced in 1987.
 It used aluminum heads with splayed valves and an aluminum front cover.
-It was produced exclusively for transverse, front-wheel drive use.
+It was produced exclusively for transverse, front-wheel-drive use.
 The next year, Chevrolet introduced a full-production long-stroke 3135 cc version in the Pontiac 6000 STE AWD, with a 89 mm bore and 84 mm stroke compared to the 2.8 which shared the same bore, however with a 76 mm in stroke.
 It was produced simultaneously with the 2837 cc in various compact and midsized vehicles until 1990, when the 2837 cc was dropped.
 MPFI was used on both, and a full-production turbo version was available on the 3135 cc.
 An even higher displacement DOHC 3350 cc LQ1 was also developed, and eventually, the new GM High Value engine family followed.
 Production of OHV Generation II engines ended in 1994 after the introduction of the Generation III in 1993.

+2.8 L

 LB6

 The 2837 cc 60° V6 was used in these vehicles: